 World Scholar’s Cup

 World Scholar’s Cup is an international enrichment program which brings together thousands of students from more than 40 countries in a celebration of learning.
 The interdisciplinary tournament includes debating, essay writing, a team quiz and an individual exam, all of which test the students on a range of challenging and enriching material they have studied in the lead-up to the competition.
 In addition to the academic challenges, students have the chance to get to know their peers from around the globe through a variety of social activities.
 They compete in a scavenger hunt (where each of the twelve members working together is from a different country), represent Australia at the cultural fair and attend a formal ball.
-They also have the chance the explore the host country – Malaysia in 2015 and Thailand in 2016.
+They also have the chance the explore the host country – Malaysia in 2015, Thailand in 2016 and Vietnam in 2017.